All about Media Buying Part 2 – Traffic Monetization

-CPA: Cost Per Action is also referred as Cost Per Acquisition — As you might have guessed, this is the backbone of the CPA-based advertising model, where the advertiser determine how much is worth every conversion made.
-In this case, a conversion can be a click, a lead, a sale and so on…
+CPA: Cost Per Action is also referred to as Cost Per Acquisition — As you might have guessed, this is the backbone of the CPA-based advertising model, where the advertiser determines how much is worth every conversion made.
+In this case, a conversion can be a click, a lead, a sale, and so on…

 For example, let’s say that your ad was clicked 500 times and that you were paid $1 for each click (Don’t get too excited, this example isn’t too realistic in real life).

 In this example, the provider is reporting that you made $500 in new revenues.
 The CPA is calculated by dividing this number by the number of conversions (“sales” for example) generated.

 ROI: The Return On Investment is essentially the money you earned minus the money you’ve spent.
 In other words, your gross profit.